Image copyright Tara Ruby. All rights reserved.

 What is the recipe for successful achievement?
 To my mind there are just four essential ingredients:

-chose a career you love, give it the best there is in you, seize your opportunities, and be a member of a team.
+choose a career you love, give it the best there is in you, seize your opportunities, and be a member of a team.

 Tara Ruby joins us, and she's another amazing artist who lives by that quote from Ben Fairless: Tara loves the career path she's chosen, and it's evident in each image she shares.
 She defines the art of listening when working with her clients.
 Her goal with each subject never changes - to tell their story in each image and exceed the client's expectations.
 She never compromises on anything but giving each photograph her very best.
 And, without question, Tara's part of a remarkable team, the Tamron family.